 Short for: Intrauterine insemination (although it’s also sometimes called artificial insemination)

 - IUI involves donated or a partner’s sperm being placed in the uterus.
 Sperm are “washed” (essentially, sorted to weed out the strongest, best swimmers) and injected through a catheter up through the cervix directly into the uterus, at the time of ovulation.
 That’s the end of expert intervention when it comes to IUI—the goal is for fertilization to occur in the body, up in the fallopian tube, in the same exact way it would if the sperm swam there on its own.

-- This procedure may be combined with medications to induce ovulation, such as Clomid or Letrozole, typically given for three to five days, or medication prescribed after the procedure, like progesterone (which can be used during IUI or IVF).
+- This procedure may be combined with medications to induce ovulation, such as Clomid or Letrozole, typically given for five days, or medication prescribed after the procedure, like progesterone (which can be used during IUI or IVF).

 Who does it: Usually a reproductive endocrinologist, though it can also be performed by a general OB/GYN.

 - IVF typically involves stimulating the ovaries with medications in order to boost the number of eggs you produce and mature them enough to the point of almost ovulating.
 However, donor eggs can also be used with IVF.
 If a donor egg is used, the mother-to-be will typically take medications meant to sync her cycle with that of her donor.

 - Next step?
 A mom-to-be or her donor has to undergo minor surgery to retrieve the eggs.
 “The eggs are collected using ultrasound guidance, using a syringe to withdraw the eggs from the ovaries,” says Dr. Mary Jane Minkin, M.D., a clinical professor of obstetrics, gynecology and reproductive sciences at the Yale School of Medicine.